Table of Contents

 Here are some additional points to consider when trying to get a mortgage as a self-employed individual:

-4. Consider a co-signer: If you are having trouble getting approved for a mortgage on your own, you may want to consider finding a co-signer.
+Consider a Co-signer: If you are having trouble getting approved for a mortgage on your own, you may want to consider finding a co-signer.
 This could be a spouse, family member, or business partner who has a steady income and good credit.
 Having a co-signer can improve your chances of getting approved and may also help you secure a lower interest rate.

 Getting a mortgage when you are self-employed can be more challenging than if you were a traditional employee.
 However, with the right preparation and the help of a knowledgeable mortgage broker, it is possible to secure a mortgage that meets your needs.
 Remember to keep your financials organized, improve your credit score, show a steady income, consider a co-signer, and shop around for lenders to find the best option for you.